Longest common substring

 In computer science, a longest common substring of two or more strings is a longest string that is a substring of all of them.
 There may be more than one longest common substring.
 Applications include data deduplication and plagiarism detection.

+Unlike the longest common subsequence problem, which finds insertions or deletions within the common text, the longest common substring problem seeks a contiguous substring shared by both texts.

 Examples

 The picture shows two strings where the problem has multiple solutions.
-Although the substring occurrences always overlap, no longer common substring can be obtained by "uniting" them.
+Although the substring occurrences always overlap, it is impossible to obtain a longer common substring by "uniting" them.

 The strings "ABABC", "BABCA" and "ABCBA" have only one longest common substring, viz.
 "ABC" of length 3.
 Other common substrings are "A", "AB", "B", "BA", "BC" and "C".